ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 In forensic science, investigations typically begin along one of two paths:

-- A **practitioner** encounters an anomaly—such as an unexpected digital artifact or file alteration—and must determine its cause for courtroom testimony.
+- A **practitioner** encounters an anomaly, such as an unexpected digital artifact or file alteration, and must determine its cause for courtroom testimony.
 - A **researcher** identifies a gap in knowledge and designs a structured study to advance forensic science literature.

 Both paths require a **methodical, evidence-driven approach**, whether the goal is courtroom defense or peer-reviewed publication.